zhudotexe/cse138-notes/mapreduce.rst

 distributed fashion.
 What if our forward index is too large to fit on one machine?
 What if the inverted index is?

 It turns out for this problem, we can easily parallelize by distributing docs to different machines!
-Each machine can generate a set of *intermediate key-value pairs* and then save them locally without having to do any computation - then reducer machines can grab some set of intermediate key-value pairs (e.g. grouped by ``hash(key) % R``) to solve them and save them to some file system (e.g. GFS).
+Each machine can generate a set of *intermediate key-value pairs* from input key-value pairs and then save them locally without having to do any computation - then reducer machines can grab some set of intermediate key-value pairs (e.g. grouped by ``hash(key) % R``) to solve them and save them to some file system (e.g. GFS).

 .. image:: _static/mapreduce1.png
     :width: 500